nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 The present paper presents a convenient simulation tool (CaESAR) to measure hospital resilience to quantitatively cross the barrier between technical and operational planning of cybersecurity.
 It is the only means of revealing cascading failure in diagnostic systems, and it empirically confirms the effectiveness of staff training as one of the low-cost mitigations.

 ---

-**The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Service**
+# Paper 9: The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Service
+###

 **Summary**